 March 25, 2021 BIG DATA, SOFTWARE

-Jon Aldred, Director of Product Management, Prenscia software at Hottinger Brüel & Kjær talkes about Big Data and the impact with the Industrial Internet of Things (IIoT).
+Jon Aldred, Director of Product Management, Prenscia software at Hottinger Brüel & Kjær talks about Big Data and the impact of the Industrial Internet of Things (IIoT).

 The term ‘big data’ has been used for a number of years, across different industries.
 Generally, it means combining very structured data and databases with unstructured data that exists within organizations; then trying to learn from this data.
 Our goal is to make better decisions based on a combination of these various different sources of data.

 One example of where big data is beneficial is retail, where we use it to understand shopping preferences, such as why someone might choose one product over another, in order to develop improved marketing strategies.

 HBK’s work is largely related to the engineering world, the data accumulated is most often used to drive engineering decisions.
 For HBK, big data’s key considerations are around gaining data from products as they’re being tested, or as they’re being used, with a view to improving product design.

 IoT, or Internet of Things includes a wide variety of devices with direct connectivity; for example a smartphone or a fridge that can be connected to the internet to provide data.
 Connectivity plays a big part here – more and more devices are connected to the internet, and these then become sources of information.
 We need to answer key questions around who gets that data, and what they do with it.

 A key component of IoT is its ubiquitous connectivity.
 For example, any car can now be connected to the internet to provide data.
 One of the automotive companies that we work for told us that in 2019, their automotive OEM had 2.5 million connected public and private vehicles.
 All of these vehicles are generating data, and the company is collecting this data and using it to drive decisions.